How to read food labels

 Calorie information tells you the number of calories in 1 serving.
 Adjust the number of calories if you eat smaller or larger portions.
 This number helps determine how foods affect your weight.

 The total carbs (carbohydrates) are listed in bold letters to stand out and are measured in grams (g).
 Sugar, starch, and dietary fiber make up the total carbs on the label.
 Sugar is listed separately.
-All of these carbs raise your blood sugar.
+All of these carbs except fiber can raise your blood sugar.

 Dietary fiber is listed just below total carbs.
 Buy foods with at least 3 to 4 grams of fiber per serving.
 Whole-grain breads, fruits and vegetables, and beans and legumes are high in fiber.